-People it happened: winter has fallen.
-As I used to make fun of the Israeli people for wearing sweaters and winter coats when it was little under 20 degrees, now I am part of them.
+People, it happened: winter has fallen.
+As I used to make fun of the Israeli people for wearing sweaters and winter coats when it was a little under 20 degrees, now I am part of them.
 Winter has come and although it’s usually still sunny, it feels a bit chilly on certain moments.
-However we also have some rain and thunderstorms that kinda flood parts of the country.
+However, we also have some rain and thunderstorms that kinda flood parts of the country.

 It doesn’t mean people don’t have Christmas markets and/or decorations.
 Usually there are Christmas markets, concerts and other events in Jerusalem, Nazareth, Haifa and Jaffa.
 This year it might not all take place or in a different shape, but still a bit of Christmas.

 So that brings me to the shocking fact that my girlfriend isn’t familiar with a lot of the Christmas songs and movies I grew up with.
 Luckily, this year we introduced Christmas in our apartment!
 We got a small Christmas tree shipped from the Netherlands (although you can buy them here), decorated the place with a ton of lights and are having presents under the tree.
 So this year will be our first (of hopefully many) Christmases together!

 Let’s not mention the pandemic too much, but currently things are slowly opening up more and more.
 For example, a few big shopping malls were allowed to open, giving me the opportunity to buy some new clothes.
 Next to that, a few museums had permission to get back open.
 Although currently it is a pilot and unsure how long it will last.
 Via time slots you purchase online, you can enter the museum.